LCC offers an Associate Degree in Applied Science (Curriculum Code 0790).

 - What does CAAHEP mean to a DMS graduate?
 A student (other than an RT(R) or Bachelor Degree graduate) who graduates from a non-accredited DMS program must work for an additional 12 months before they are eligible to take the national registry boards (ARDMS.)
 For more qualification information for national board eligibility, log onto the ARDMS website.
 The board results, since its inception in 1975, range between 50-79% for physics, abdomen and obstetrics/gynecology.
 Waiting an additional 12 months may not help with increasing the registry results, especially in physics.
 Some hospitals will only hire a sonography graduate from a CAAHEP-accredited program.

 - When does the DMS program start?
 How often are candidates selected?
 The DMS program admits students once a year.
-It is a 15-month program that starts
+It is a 15-month program that starts each summer.

 - Is the program a full-time commitment?
 Yes, students enter into the program in the summer and do not finish the program until the end of summer the following year.